 You can also read more on the pros and cons of commuter college

 Although there’s no direct cut answer for this question, yet there is a couple of suggestions that help you make a decision.

 In case if you wish to attend the commuter school remember the following things.

 If you’re a task-oriented person and concerned more about your studies, then this type of school would be an ideal choice for you.

-There are also factors that determine whether or not the commuter school is right for you such as the amount of time for traveling, the location of the school, crime rate of the city where the college is based or the campus or dorm.
+Some factors determine whether or not the commuter school is right for you such as the amount of time for traveling, the location of the school, crime rate of the city where the college is based, or the campus or dorm.
 And many more.